-Following the First World War a number of “war trophies”, or captured enemy militaria, were distributed to local councils throughout Australia.
-Lake Macquarie Shire Council received two German minenwerfer.
+Following the First World War, a number of 'war trophies', or captured enemy militaria, were distributed to local councils throughout Australia.
+Lake Macquarie Shire Council received two German Minenwerfer.
 Both were placed on display in Speers Point Park during the depression years but only one survives.

 Serial number 1480 is recorded as being captured by the 17th Infantry Battalion (5th Brigade, 2nd Australian Division) in the Warfusee – Framerville area, and the capture date is given as 10 August 1918.
 This all ties in with the great Allied attack, commencing on 8 August 1918, which ultimately won the war.
 The 17th Battalion was indeed involved in the capture of Warfusee on the 8th, and of Framerville two days later.
 The two villages (both in the Somme area of northern France) are about 10 kilometres apart, which gives some idea of the rapid advance being made.
-The 17th Battalion's unit diary gives considerable detail of the actions, and lists quite a large number of German weapons and other items captured, but unfortunately, no specific mention of a heavy mortar, although a light one and several field guns are described.
+The 17th Battalion's unit diary gives considerable detail of the actions, and lists quite a large number of German weapons and other items captured.
+Unfortunately, there is no specific mention of a heavy mortar, although a light one and several field guns are described.
 In any case, the Minenwerfer was transported to Australia as a war trophy aboard SS Booral in 1920, and (the 17th being a NSW battalion) was eventually assigned to Boolaroo.

 The published history of the unit, The Story of the Seventeenth Battalion A.I.F. in the Great War 1914-1918 by KW Mackenzie, also gives a vivid description of the fighting for the two villages but fails to mention the capture of Minenwerfers.

 The smaller Mittlerer (Medium – 17 cm) and Leichte (Light – 7.6 cm) mortars were much more common, and the Light Minenwerfer, in particular, survives in quite large numbers in this country.